 Unscripted video translation almost always needs transcription as a first step.

-For clients who are translating a speech, panel, or presentation for PR or employee relations, we create an English transcript for the client to review before we translate it.
-The speakers may have misspoken, or there might be questions posed during the presentation whose answers were unclear.
+For clients who are translating an English-language speech, panel, or presentation for PR or employee relations, we create a transcript for the client to review before we translate it.
+The speakers may have misspoken, or there might be questions posed during the presentation.
 We want to give the client a chance to make sure that important points having to do with policy and pricing (for example) are made perfectly clear.
 This is especially important if you need translation into multiple languages.
-It is better to catch any mistakes or misunderstandings in the single English source document before it’s replicated in many different languages.
+It is better to catch any mistakes or misunderstandings in the original English source document before it’s replicated in many different languages.

 Tips for reducing cost and turnaround time